Adaptive Estimation of Nonparametric Geometric Graphs: Spectral Convergence of the Sampled graphons

-Using this metric we can compare the (finite) spectrum $\lambda({\bT}_{n})$ of ${\bT}_{n}$ to the (infinite) spectrum $\lambda^\star $ of $\bbT_W$.
-To the best of our knowledge, existing results on this issue assume that $W$ is a {\it positive kernel} and use a RKHS representation and/or Mercer theorem.
+{ \begin{remark} To the best of our knowledge, existing results on this issue assume that $W$ is a {\sf positive kernel} and use a RKHS representation and/or Mercer theorem.
 This assumption might seem meaningless for a graphon.
-Indeed, it implies that $\bbT_W$ is semi-definite and if $W=W_H$ is a ‘‘step-function'' kernel representing a finite graph $H$, it implies that the adjacency matrix of $H$ is semi-definite which might be seen as restrictive.
-In this article, we bypass this limitation with the next result based on the analysis developed in \cite{koltchinskii2000random} and some recent development in random matrix concentration, see \cite{tropp2012user} for instance. \begin{theorem} Let $W\in\bL^2(\bS\times\bS,\bsigma\otimes\bsigma)$ be a symmetric kernel and let $(\phi_k)_{k\geq1}$ be an orthonormal eigenbasis as in \eqref{eq:Spectral_Decomposition}.
-Let $R\geq1$ and $\alpha\in(0,1/3)$.
-Set
+Indeed, it implies that $\bbT_W$ is semi-definite $($contrary to the present paper$)$ and if $W=W_H$ is a ‘‘step-function'' kernel representing a finite graph $H$, it implies that the adjacency matrix of $H$ is semi-definite which might be seen as restrictive.
+In this article, we bypass this limitation with the next result based on the analysis developed in \cite{koltchinskii2000random} and some recent development in random matrix concentration, see \cite{tropp2012user} for instance. \end{remark} }